-12 Facts From the Mueller Report That Trump Wants to Keep Quiet
+12 Facts From the Mueller Report That Donald Trump Doesn't Want You to Know

 There are a lot of misconceptions about the Mueller Report due to the fact that Donald Trump and his supporters falsely claim that the report clears Trump and his campaign of any wrongdoing.
 In fact, it does quite the opposite.
 Much of the information in the Mueller Report is very damning toward Trump and his campaign.